 Audrey was conceived by Bell Laboratories in 1952.
 She was the first documented speech recognition system and had the ability to interpret numerical digits spoken by a voice.
 Short for “Automatic Digit Recognizer,” Audrey immediately spawned interest, funding, and advancement in the field of speech recognition.
 Today, she has inspired many commercial products, including the collection of virtual assistants built by the “Frightful Five”: Apple with Siri, Microsoft with Cortana, Amazon with Echo, Facebook with M, and Google with Google Now.

 In 2015, the percentage of smartphone owners using voice assistants reached 65% (an increase of 9% from 2014 levels).
 Given this adoption rate, the potential for continued advancement of voice technology looms large.
-In her 2016 annual Internet Trends report, Mary Meeker predicts the continued rise of voice interfaces, thanks to their convenience (they are hands-free, enabling multi-tasking) and efficiency (we can speak at a rate of 150 words per minute but can only type at a rate of 40 words per minute).

 One species that seeks to benefit from continued evolution of speech technology is the salesperson.
 Continued advancement could lead to fundamental changes in the world of sales:

 - Inbound lead routing